 Avoid the PayDay Lender Trap

-Article by Paul Shipp of Kansas Legal Services, May 2016.
+Article by Paul Shipp of Kansas Legal Services

 The number of Payday lenders has grown at an oddly rapid rate over the past few decades, mainly in low income areas.
 Typically these lenders market directly to low income borrowers, notably those on a steady, fixed, and certain income.
 Borrowers are often at or below the poverty level; many live off only fixed incomes and are elderly or disabled.